baliyanvinay/Python-Interview-Preparation/README.md

 ```

-## 13. 3 different ways to fetch every 3rd item of a list
+## 13. Three different ways to fetch every 3rd item of a list
 ## 14. What is MRO in Python?
 How does it work?
 ## 15. What is monkey patching?
 How to use it in Python?
 ## 16. What is the difference between @staticmethod and @classmethod?